chocolatey-community/chocolatey-packages/manual/virtualdub/README.md

 - Open video file (Ctrl-O).
 - Save AVI (F7).

 How fast is this operation?
-On a C450, 40 frames per second (1.3x real-time speed).Â  With a little tweaking, the speed rises to 55 fps (1.8x), with the CPU hardly breaking a sweat at 40%.
+On a C450, 40 frames per second (1.3x real-time speed).
+With a little tweaking, the speed rises to 55 fps (1.8x), with the CPU hardly breaking a sweat at 40%.